john-data-chen/websocket-template/README.md

 ### Future Improvements

+#### Enhancing ID Strategy

+- Current: Used UUIDs locally to prevent collisions; converted to numbers in WebSocket payloads to match spec.
+Balances best practice with compliance.
+- Future: Consider full UUID support if backend allows.
+Current setup shows flexibility and attention to both quality and spec alignment.

-#### Enhancing Form Submission UX (Disabled Save Button vs. Real-time Feedback)
+#### Enhancing Form Submission UX

 - Current: "Save" button disabled until all fields are valid, per specification.
-- Alternative UX: Enabling the "Save" button earlier, coupled with real-time, field-specific error messages, generally offers a more intuitive user experience.
+- Future: Enabling the "Save" button earlier, coupled with real-time, field-specific error messages, generally offers a more intuitive user experience.
 This allows users to proactively address issues without waiting for global validation, potentially improving form completion and user satisfaction.
-This was a deliberate choice to adhere strictly to the assignment's explicit requirement, while acknowledging a common UX best practice for future iterations.

 #### Dark mode and theme switching